Why hello there.

 You will walk.
 Make the most of it.

 Most of the uphill sections of the course are just too steep to run on unless you’re gunning for a sub-14 hour finish.
 This is the part where you stay in second gear.
 Don’t change your pace and always walk as fast as possible while taking short steps.
 Let me say it again in case you just glazed over that little tidbit of information – TAKE SHORT STEPS.
 If you try to go uphill like you’re taking two stair steps at a time, you’re going to unnecessarily fatigue your legs and you’ll pay for it later.
+Put it this way… can you do lunges for 20+ hours?
+Okay, then don’t take massive steps uphill.
 Take short but quick steps and don’t stop moving.
 We’re going to do another repeat of words here.
 Don’t.
 Stop.
 Moving.
 The second you tell yourself it’s okay to stop midway up the mountain(s) is when you set yourself up for failure.
 A quick 10 second break will drift into a 20 second break the next time, then a minute… and then you’ll be hating yourself many hours later when you missed a cut-off by a couple of minutes that could have been prevented if you didn’t stray from a controlled short-step pace.
 Take it from me… I missed the last cut-off at the Ultra Beast by four minutes in 2013.
 To look at that in perspective, that was an entire years’ worth of training and preparation gone in just 240 seconds.
 Also, while you’re going uphill in a forced walk, this is the time when you can afford to take off your pack and grab some nutrition or adjust your gear a little.
 Don’t even attempt that while running or you’ll tumble down the mountainside.
 Speaking of running…

 When you can run… freaking run.